What to Wear to Work in Your 50’s

 The bra that you wear has to be comfortable.
 It also needs to be the right size for you as a loose bra will not flatter you properly.
 You may have been wearing a different size a few years ago; it is only natural that your size has changed.
 Make sure it fits you perfectly.
 There is no specific style for a bra, but the one with the right fitting can make your body look proportionate and beautiful.
 The underwear needs to be comfortable as well.
 It should give you a breathable space and not leave you with red marks.
 If you be comfortable as well.
 It should give you a breathable space and not leave you with red marks.
 If you intend on buying lingerie, make sure that they are nicely fitted.
 It is no use investing in something that does not fit you perfectly.

-Coats and Jackets:
+Coats and Jackets

 Woolen overcoats are your best options to wear on a chilly day.
 Be it a button up coat or a coat with a belt, an overcoat always looks classy.
 Ones that are just above the knee length or just below the knees are the right fit.
 A short biker style jacket can look good in a party environment, but it is not suited well for an office.
 It can even also get uncomfortable and heavy.
 If you really need to wear something short, wear a blazer instead.
 A good looking blazer will make the perfect outerwear with a sweater or even a dress.
 Avoid wearing ponchos unless you are really sure that you can pull off that look.
 But usually, ponchos can make an older woman’s body disproportionate.